techspence/Xymon-VMSnap/README.md

 `0 9,12,15 * * * /usr/bin/pwsh /home/someuser/snapshots.ps1`

+How to determine if the cron job ran

+`cd /var/log`

+`cat syslog.1 syslog | grep snapshots`

 # Alerts
 I didn't want super noisy alerts.This will only allow RED alerts to be sent every 4 hours from 8am - 4pm every day.
 Because of the way I have my cronjob setup i'm getting alerts at 9am and 1pm.